AdobeDocs/commerce-frontend-core/src/pages/guide/css/fonts.md

 ---
-group: frontend-developer-guide
-title: Using custom fonts
-functional_areas:
-  - Frontend
+title: Custom Fonts | Commerce Frontend Development
+description:
 ---

+# Custom fonts

 The application contains a set of built-in fonts, but you can easily include custom fonts.
 This topic describes how to include a locally stored custom font in your [theme](https://glossary.magento.com/theme).